If You Believe You Have Experienced Sexual Violence

 - Students and employees are advised to preserve and record evidence, as follows: do not wash anything (body, hair, clothing), and do not comb hair, change clothes, douche or use the toilet; bring an extra set of clothing to the hospital (or bring the clothing worn at the time of the incident to the hospital in a paper bag); make notes to create a description of the assailant, where the assault occurred, and a description and direction of travel of any vehicle involved.

-Providence College provides a range of resources, services, and support for victims of sexual misconduct.
-To find somebody to talk to, or to learn more about how to file a report, please visit our Resources home page.
+Providence College provides a range of resources, services, and support for victims of sexual violence.